thatRARE/minit/README.md

 # minit

-:earth: Initialize your new Mini World Plugin Pack in just a command!
+:earth_americas: Initialize your new Mini World Plugin Pack in just a command!